How to Trick Your Dog Into Drinking Water

 Easy Canned Food Trick: In this trick you simply add a tablespoon of your dog’s favorite canned food to 16 ounces of water and stir it up with a whisk or use a shaker bottle to break it up.
 This flavors the water in a dog safe way.

-Liver, Liver, Liver: You can buy (I’m not kidding) a shaker of liver sprinkles to put on your dog’s food.
+Liver, Liver, Liver: You can buy (I’m not kidding) a shaker of liver sprinkles (you can find them on Amazon here) to put on your dog’s food.
 But these liver sprinkles also work like magic when you sprinkle a thin coat of them over your dog’s water bowl.
 They will lap that stuff up like crazy.
 If you can’t get liver sprinkles, you can also crush dehydrated liver treats and do the same thing.

-Watered Down Bone Broth: 1st make sure it doesn’t have any onions or garlic like the the one here.
+Watered Down Bone Broth: 1st make sure it doesn’t have any onions or garlic like the one you can find on Amazon here.
 Then mix 1 part bone broth with 2 parts water for a treat your dogs will find hard to resist.

 Peanut Butter Powder: Be careful with this one.
 Peanut butter powder sometimes (not often) contains xylitol, which can be lethal to dogs, so make sure you get an all natural version.
 Mix a quarter teaspoon of peanut butter powder into your dog’s water.
 If they love peanut butter, they will love this.